keithbuhler/keithbuhler.github.io/slideshows/lewis1intro.md

 ### Truth and Longing

 - We *must* accept the truth, even if it is ugly.
-- We can enjoy the beautiful, high, voluptuous, and splendid Northernness, even if it is false.
+- We *are free* enjoy the beautiful, high, voluptuous, and splendid Northernness, even if it is false.

 </section><section data-background="http://mesosyn.com/myth1-Norse-Yggdrasil.jpg" data-markdown>